Chalarangelo/30-seconds-of-code/README.md

 Use the `greatest common divisor (GCD)` formula and the fact that `lcm(x,y) = x * y / gcd(x,y)` to determine the least common multiple.
 The GCD formula uses recursion.

+Uses `reduce` function from the inbuilt module `functools`.
+Also defines a method `spread` for javascript like spreading of lists.

 ```python
 from functools import reduce